 How to Store Your Leather Bags Properly

-Whether it’s your most reliable leather shoulder bag or a gorgeous, unique clutch, the proper storage will ensure you can enjoy your accessory for years and years and maybe even pass it on to a future generation.
+Whether it's your most reliable leather shoulder bag or a gorgeous, unique clutch, the proper storage will ensure you can enjoy your accessory for years and years and pass it on to a future generation.

 CLEANING THE BAG